christianjbrown/christianbrown.uk/_current_role/2022-08-ebay-snr-eng-mgr.md

 * Under my leadership, we have transitioned from a project-based to a product-centric, ownership-driven model, leading to a more than 50% reduction in production issues and customer-reported defects.
 I empower engineers to prioritise long-term architecture and maintainability over short term results.

-* My role encompasses six-month planning, project management, stakeholder engagement, staff development, performance calibration, and overseeing hiring and career advancement.
+* My responsibilities include six-month planning, project management, stakeholder engagement, staff development, performance calibration, and overseeing hiring and career advancement.